AnabelSMRuggiero/sbmltoodepy/README.md

 This creates a new python file containing a class implementing the SBML model.

-To run the model, instantiate the class and call the RunSimulation method with the desired timestep.
+To run the model, instantiate the class and call the RunSimulation method with the desired timestep deltaT and optional specification of tolerances.

 ```python
 model = SBMLmodel()